BAJAJ BROKING

 0:00 / 0:00

-There are various investment techniques and strategies that are framed to reduce risk and bring ease to investors and traders.
-A basket option is an investment technique which is fundamentally rooted in the concept of options trading, where traders have a right, though not an obligation, to buy or sell an asset at a predetermined price.
+There are different ways to invest that are meant to lower risk and make things easier for investors and traders.
+A basket option is a way to invest that is based on the idea of options trading, which gives traders the right, but not the duty, to buy or sell an asset at a set price.

 A basket option is a trading technique which lets traders buy or sell the underlying asset at a specific price, by or before the stipulated time period.
 Here the underlying asset is a group or basket of securities, commodities, or currencies.
 Though the basket option gives the trader a right to buy or sell the basket before the stipulated time, it does not make it an obligation on the trader.